MirasMustimov/ss-select/docs/markdown/Features.md

 ## Option groups
 Unfortunately option groups are not supported.
 PRs are welcome!

+## Max selections
+If you need to limit the number of options user can select add `max` prop to `ss-select` component.

 ## Submitting html form
 You can create a hidden field and bind selected option value there.
 See examples